naseer-rehman/algo-db/backend/README.md

 ### My Notes
 - maybe try using Zod [done]
+- implement session-based authentication [wip]
-- start using HTTPS in development and prepare for deployment
+- start using HTTPS in development to prepare for deployment
-- implement session-based authentication
+  - kind of an annoying step, I'll do this after
 - look into using some logging middleware
 - use rate limiter for github
 - implement some global error handler?
 - implement some kinda rate limiter for my own API
   - `express-rate-limit`?
-- use `helmet`
+- use `helmet` [done]
-- use `cors`?
+- use `cors` [done]
 - look into `tRPC`, might be useful since this is a typescript monorepo
 - ...